 High Schools are governed by the Individuals with Disabilities Education Act (IDEA).
 Parents are notified and required by law to give permission for any decisions regarding their son or daughter.

 Colleges are governed by the ADA and the Rehabilitation Act but not governed by IDEA.
-The Family Rights and Privacy Act (FERPA) mandates that the college cannot release any information concerning an adult over the age of 18 unless the student has given explicit written permission.
+The Family Rights and Privacy Act (FERPA) mandates that the college cannot release any information concerning any college student unless the student has given explicit written permission.